 With its well-known Super Bowl ads featuring famous actors and athletes, Wix is certainly the flashier of the two companies.

 But do its features, price and ease-of-use stack up favorably against Web.com?
 The short answer is yes.
-Web.com is an effective website builder, but Wix offers a superior product that lives up to the hype.
+Web.com is indeed one of the top website builders, but Wix offers a superior product that lives up to the hype.
 Read on for a detailed comparison of how these two website builders rate in several key areas.

-One of the key factors in choosing a website builder is the pricing plans on offer.
+One of the key factors in choosing a website builder is the pricing plans on offer, so it's important, for example, to understand how Wix pricing and costs work before making a final decision.
 This is particularly true if you are a small business owner and every purchasing decision can make or break you.
 Building a website was once a very expensive proposition.
 However, the emergence of the do-it-yourself website building model has cut the cost of both building and maintaining a website from thousands of dollars to as little as a couple hundred dollars a year.

-Web.com offers 3 plans that vary in scope and features.
+Web.com offers 3 plans that vary in scope and features, and you can check out all the relevant deatils on our web.com review page.
 The basic website plan costs $22.95 per month, the website and online marketing plan costs $32.95 per month, and the website, marketing, and store plan costs $39.95 per month.
 Though Web.com doesn’t offer free plans, its current special gives you the first month for as low as $1.95 (for the basic plan) and $2.95 and $3.95 for the online marketing and store plans, respectively.